Pittsburgh Panthers: Gymnastics

 Pitt women's gymnastics has qualified for the NCAA Regional Championship in twenty different season.
 Pitt is one of only 22 schools in the nation to claim an individual national champion, Lisa Shirk who won the uneven bars in 1982.
-Pitt Gymnastics hosts home meets at Fitzgerald Field House, has a Gymnastics Training Center at the adjacent Trees Hall, and is led by head coach Samantha Snider.
+Pitt competed in the East Atlantic Gymnastics League from 1995 until 2022 when the ACC began sponsor women's gymnastics beginning in the 2023 season.
+Pitt Gymnastics hosts home meets at Fitzgerald Field House, has a Gymnastics Training Center at the adjacent Trees Hall, and is led by head coach Casey Jo MacPherson.